Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 * Library is supported for "**INAPP**"
 * Subscription  will be supported later!
-* Library use Roomdb for your products, You dont need implementation to check status of product
+* Library use Roomdb for your products, You dont need implementation to check status of your products
 * Library use Shared dependency.
-Your app will be less sized and No multidex needed
+Your app will be less sized and no multidex needed
-* Library check producs status on everytime app starts.
+* Library checks your products status on everytime app starts.
 You can get status(buught or not)!
 * Every product bought by client need to be " Acknowledged" in **SUCCES State**.
-Library making this for you!
+Library is making this for you!
+* Library support (immediate buy, response late purchase succus, response late purchase reject, user canceled purchase)
 * You can check example app!
-* Library support (immediate buy, response late purchase succus, response late purchase reject, user canceled purchase)

 **Note: If user come situation with "**response late purchase succus**", User need to use apps between three days for Acknowledged.
+Otherwise item wil be refunded!
+This is Google rule!

 **You can't use example project with emulator since it doesnot have play store

+## Implementation

 In your application manifest don't forget to add permission